Compare two cars

 Safety

-A starting point here would be to take a look at the results from European New Car Assessment Programme (Euro NCAP) tests which were performed on both of the cars, with the Renault being a slightly better choice apparently.
+Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Renault being a slightly better choice apparently.
 Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the mpv segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, Scenic offers a marginal difference of 4% more metal.
+On the other hand, taking kerb weight as an important factor into account, Scenic offers a marginal difference of 4% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, at least on all of the models level.
-These are the results of an independent reasearch, while our visitors describe reliability of Citroen, as well as Renault, with the same average rating of 4.1 out of 5.
-Independent research findings rank Xsara Picasso as average reliability-wise, and Scenic is more or less at the same level.That apart, owners of different cars powered by the same engine as Xsara Picasso rank it on average as 3.9 out of 5, exactly the same as the other one.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Citroen with an average rating of 4.0, and models under the Renault badge with 4.2 out of 5.
+The same official information place Xsara Picasso as average reliability-wise, and Scenic is more or less at the same level.That apart, owners of different cars powered by the same engine as Xsara Picasso rank it on average as 4.0, while the one under the competitor's bonnet gets 3.9 out of 5.

 Performance & Fuel economy